-- · The settings are saved even when the power is switched off. - To return to the factory default settings, set [RESET] under [CUSTOM RESET].
-You can register up to two types of settings to be reset.
-Set various functions of the camera and register using [RESET1] or [RESET2] under [CUSTOM RESET].
-"Resetting to the factory default settings" (P. 30)
+- The settings are saved even when the power is switched off.
+When power is switched on in "Easy shooting modes" (P. 17), it changes to specific settings. - To return to the factory default settings, set [RESET] under [CUSTOM RESET SETTING].
+You can select up to 2 types of settings for reset.
+Set various functions of the camera and register using [RESET1] or [RESET2] under [CUSTOM RESET SETTING].
+"Custom reset setting" (P. 70)